rolling-scopes-school/tasks/stage2/tasks/fun-chat/README.md

 #### 4. Footer (+5)

-- (+5) Includes the school's logo and name, the author's name, a link to the author's GitHub, and the year of application creation.
+- (+5) Includes the school's logo and name, the author's name, a link to the author's GitHub, and the year of the app creation.

 #### 5. User List (+30)